Andre Burley: Club career

 A youth product of Reading, Burley signed his first professional contract with the club on 2 July 2018.
 He made his professional debut with Reading in a 2–2 FA Cup tie with Blackpool on 4 January 2020.
 He signed on loan with the Irish club Waterford on 14 February 2020 for the remainder of the 2019–20 season.
 On 29 September 2020, Burley signed with Wycombe Wanderers.
 He moved to Hungerford Town on loan on 14 December 2020.
 On 5 November 2021, it was announced that he had joined Maidenhead United on loan for the remainder of the season.
 His loan spell ended early and he returned to Wycombe on 17 January 2022, before re-joining Hungerford on loan later that month.

-On 29 June 2022, Oxford City announced the signing of Burley.
+On 29 June 2022, he dropped into non-league football permanently to sign for National League South side Oxford City.
+He impressed in his first season with the club making 42 appearances as the club were promoted to the National League having beaten Worthing in the play-off final.
+Following promotion, Burley signed a new one-year contract.
+Oxford City struggled with the step-up in division for the 2023–24 season and ended up being relegated straight back down after finishing bottom of the league, however, Burley committed to a third year at Marsh Lane under new manager Sam Cox.
+Oxford City struggled again in the league during the 2024–25 season in National League North, having to travel long distances, but did make it through to the quarter finals in the FA Trophy.
+Burley departed the club in August 2025, having made well over 100 appearances.

+On 2 August 2025, Burley signed for newly-relegated National League South side Dagenham & Redbridge on a one-year contract.
+Unfortunately he was injured in just his second game for Dagenham against Salisbury on 16 August, suffering an ACL tear which kept him on the sidelines for a sustained period.

 International career

 Burley was called up to represent the Saint Kitts and Nevis U20s for the 2018 CONCACAF U-20 Championship.
 He made his debut for Saint Kitts and Nevis national football team on 24 March 2021 in a World Cup qualifier against Puerto Rico.